Cemetery Boys

 Cemetery Boys is a young adult urban fantasy novel by Aiden Thomas, published September 1, 2020 by Swoon Reads.
 The book's placement on the New York Times Bestseller List made history as the first book on the list by an openly transgender author featuring a transgender character.

-A sequel, titled Cemetery Boys: Espíritu, has been announced for Fall 2026.
+A sequel, titled Cemetery Boys: Espíritu, was released on September 8, 2026.

 Plot

 Yadriel is queer, trans, Latino, and a brujo (witch).
 Brujos are known to possess the ability to summon spirits and release them from the physical realm, whereas Brujas possess healing powers.
 Unfortunately, his family does not recognize him as a man, and expect him to develop healing instead of summoning abilities.
 Along with his cousin and best friend, Maritza, Yadriel attempts to summon the ghost of his missing cousin, who is believed to have perished.
 Yadriel hopes that by successfully summoning his cousin, he will prove himself a Brujo.
 Instead, he calls forth Julian Diaz, a boy from Yadriel's school who does not remember how he died and is not ready to move on.